silentorb/marloth-story/books/fairytale/part5.md

 deep down there was a fear that I was living a lie and that sooner or later it would all catch up with me.
 I think all zombie children have that.
-We don't want to look beyond our little zombie world because somehow we know that if there is anything beyond this, it's Hell.
+We don't want to look beyond our little zombie world because somehow we know that if there is anything beyond, it's Hell.
 Judgment Day.
 Doom."

 "I think that's just you," said Adelle.
 "You seem to be drawn to most